 October 14 is National Dessert Day, a day to celebrate all types of desserts, be it from a restaurant, a local bakery, or homemade.
 There is no need to count calories today, so why not throw a real candy party?

 The word “dessert” originates from the French word “desservir”, which means “to clear the table”.
 This term was used to describe the course served after the main course was finished and all the dishes had been removed.
 Sweets have been around for much longer than the term “dessert” itself.
 Ancient civilizations used to offer honey and dried fruits to their gods, while the Ancient Greeks baked Plakous, a sweet bread made with honey and nuts.
 Aristophanes even mentioned pastries with fruit in his plays, suggesting pies were invented in Ancient Greece.

 On this special day, here are a few fun facts about desserts:

 - Cheesecake is believed to have been invented in Ancient Greece and served as energy food to athletes during the Olympic Games.

-- the first documented recipe for an apple pie was in England in 1381;
+- The first documented recipe for an apple pie was in England in 1381.

-How to celebrate
+How to take part

-When is National Dessert Day celebrated in 2022?
+When is National Dessert Day celebrated in 2023?